 3. Over-The-Counter Freezing Kit

-Liquid nitrogen is becoming very common and it can be found in pharmacies and drugstores in the form of a freezing kit.
-A fairly small amount can be used to successfully remove a skin tag.
+Liquid nitrogen is becoming very common, and it can be found in pharmacies and drugstores in the form of a freezing kit.
+A reasonably small amount can be used to remove a skin tag successfully.
 It is important that you carefully read the instructions and follow them to ensure success and to prevent any potential hazards.
-Because this is an over the counter measure, it may require your use several times before you successfully remove the skin tag.
+You may have to use it several times before you successfully remove the skin tag.

-Skin tags can show up in areas of the body that are very sensitive.
-When this is the case then it may not be a good choice to use any of the home remedies are over the counter measures mentioned above.
+Skin tags can show up in very sensitive areas of the body.
+When this is the case, then it may not be a good choice to use any of the home remedies or over the countermeasures mentioned above.
 Such situations include when the skin tags are very close to the eyes, in the area of a person’s genitals, or when they are extremely large or long.

-If you find that you have some skin tags in these areas and you’re unsure whether or not you should use any type of home methods for removing them, then you should consult with a healthcare professional.
-They have a few very easy ways that they can remove the skin tags.
-In fact, when you go to the doctor they can typically remove the skin tags in mere moments and you won’t have to repeat the visit.
+If you find that you have some skin tags in these areas and you’re unsure whether or not you should use any home methods for removing them, then you should consult with a healthcare professional.
+They have a few straightforward ways that they can remove the skin tags.
+When you go to the doctor, they can typically remove the skin tags in mere moments, and you won’t have to repeat the visit.

-The procedures can be done in the doctor’s office and they are typically painless.
-The doctor may choose to cut it off or freeze it off but they will do it in a way that’s completely safe and with little or no pain.
-It also means that the doctor is there so that if there are any concerns then those can be addressed while at the doctor visit.
+The procedures can be done in the doctor’s office, and they are typically painless.
+The doctor may choose to cut it off or freeze it off, but they will do it in a way that’s completely safe and with little or no pain.
+It also means that the doctor is there so that if there are any concerns, then those can be addressed while at the visit.